siaflab/haskap-jam-pack/client/haskap-jam-p5/README.md

 ## Note

-* Any errors you make on the code (for example you make typo of variable name) will cause the sketch stopped and disappeared.
+* Any errors you make on the code (for example you make a typo of variable name) will cause the sketch stopped and disappeared.
 (This is why the feature is experimental.)

+* Starting "Ruby-Processing" sketch will take about 10 seconds.

-* Updating "ruby-processing" code will take about 1 second to reflect the sketch window.
+* Updating "Ruby-Processing" code will take about 1 second to reflect the sketch window.
 You'd better use the '[log forwarding](https://github.com/siaflab/haskap-jam-pack#log-forwarding)' feature if your sketch requires strictly-timed responses.